 The Software License and Service Agreement will be updated.
 Please follow this link [https://www.activision.com/legal/ap-eula] in order to see these changes.

-Activision Blizzard empowers its employees to better the communities we serve through a range of high-impact philanthropic, volunteering, and investment programs.
+Activision Blizzard empowers its employees to better the communities we serve through our high-impact philanthropic, volunteer, and investment programs.